Unique and worth experiencing: Hanoi

 Let the dolls dance!

 The next Hanoi attraction is already waiting for you not far from Hoan Kiem Lake: the Water Puppet Theater.
 The humming music and the sometimes almost squeaky tones may not be everyone's taste.
-Nevertheless, the special art with a long tradition is a very good opportunity to get to know the culture of the country.
+Nevertheless, the special art with a long tradition is a excellent opportunity to get to know the culture of the country.
 This sight is recommended in every (!)
 Travel guide.

 The spiritual Hanoi attraction